lucisaldanha/covid-info/README.md

 ## Next Steps

-- Work on new Nav layout.
+- Work on new Header layout.
+Desktop view and mobile view are good.
+We need to add another media where we can scroll down and see which pages to access.

+- Still on Header, maybe add another element on header, like Lusalga image instead of Title and subtitle on the beginning of header.

 - Think about layout of Footer later, after Header layout is finished.